lainq/vinit/README.md

 # Vinit
-A tool for v :wink:
+Vinit is a command line tool to generate v projects and run scripts

 ## Setup
 You will have to manually clone the repository to install vinit.